Vietnam.vn - Nền tảng quảng bá Việt Nam

 Vụ dân lo sợ sạt lở bờ sông vì tàu hút cát sát bờ: Yêu cầu kiểm tra, xác minh- Ảnh 1.

-Doan Chinh Nghia sand boat sucks sand close to the shore (Photo: Hoang Yen).
+Doan Chinh Nghia sand boat dredges sand close to the shore (Photo: Hoang Yen).

-"The Department of Information and Communications requests the leaders of the Department of Natural Resources and Environment and the Provincial Police to direct the inspection, verification and feedback on the content reported by the press.
+"The Department of Information and Communications requests the leaders of the Department of Natural Resources and Environment and the Provincial Police to direct the inspection, verification and response to the content reported by the press.

-The response document is sent to Giao Thong Newspaper, and also to the Provincial People's Committee Office and the Department of Information and Communications before April 25 to serve the State management of the press," the document of the Dak Lak Department of Information and Communications stated.
+The response document should be sent to Giao Thong Newspaper and the Provincial People's Committee Office and the Department of Information and Communications before April 25 to serve the State management of the press," the document of the Dak Lak Department of Information and Communications stated.

 After pumping out all the sand in the hold, the workers turned the ship around and followed the current towards Lak district to continue mining sand.

-A group of workers drove the boat about 900m on the Krong Ana River and then released a water cannon to suck up sand, making the entire river murky.
+A group of workers operated a boat that traveled about 900 meters on the Krong Ana River and then released a water cannon to suck up sand, making the entire river murky.

 The sound of sand blasting engines resounded as the ships approached the riverbank to "swallow" the sand.
 According to observations, a long stretch of the river had eroded, eating into people's agricultural land.